cstkennedy/Phase-3-Brainstorming-Web-Analysis/README.md

 There is quite a bit of logic to implement.
 However, we are interested in:

   1. identifying the types of analysis that occur
-  2. where each piece of analysis will occur
+  2. determining where each piece of analysis will occur
   3. splitting the analysis into manageable pieces/phases

 To that end let us take a *meet-in-the-middle* approach to design.
 We already